Toilet replacement credit program - residential

 Yes, you are eligible for the credit if you:

-- are up-to-date with your water bill payments and
+- are up-to-date with your utility bill payments

 No. We encourage property managers and business owners to replace old water-guzzling toilets with WaterSense labelled toilets.
-Please use our payback calculator to see potential annual water savings.
+Please use our payback calculator to see estimated annual water savings.

 Yes, the dual flush credit program was in effect until December 31, 2010.
 Please submit your application and receipts at your earliest convenience.